Wayne Federman: New York City: 1977–1986

-In the fall of 1977, Federman was accepted into the Tisch School of the Arts at New York University where he studied with legendary acting coach Stella Adler.
+In the fall of 1977, Federman was accepted into the Tisch School of the Arts at New York University in Manhattan, New York where he studied with legendary acting coach Stella Adler.
 He performed his own show, Comedy Tonight, at the Eisner and Lubin Auditorium, with future Broadway star Donna Murphy.

 After attending NYU, Federman brought his one-man show to the 13th Street Theater.
-There he performed in rotation with Brother Theodore.
-He also starred in the theater's long-running production of Snow White and the Seven Dwarfs, in which he played six roles.
+He performed in rotation there with Brother Theodore.
+Federman also starred in the theater's long-running production of Snow White and the Seven Dwarfs, in which he played six roles.
 Soon he was performing stand-up comedy at various New York Comedy Clubs, most notably The Comic Strip (now known as Comic Strip Live) and Catch a Rising Star.
-It was during these years that he incorporated music into his act.
-He closed his sets by playing hard rock tunes from Led Zeppelin, Jimi Hendrix, Iron Butterfly, and The Rolling Stones on his electric ukulele.
+During those years he incorporated music into his act.
+He closed his sets by playing hard rock tunes from Led Zeppelin, Jimi Hendrix, Iron Butterfly, and The Rolling Stones on an electric ukulele.

 Federman made his national television debut on the syndicated stand-up program Comedy Tonight in 1986.
-He also appeared in two home videos: New Wave Comedy and the Dodge Comedy Showcase.
+He appeared in two home videos: New Wave Comedy and the Dodge Comedy Showcase.